 Click here for full system requirements and details on recommended/supported operating systems and environments.
 If you're planning to use a file server or virtual environment as part of your setup for Tradebox, it's important you familiarise yourself with the multi-instance section of that article first to check if your environment is supported.
 Installing in an unsupported environment has potential to cause major issues with Tradebox.

 Tradebox has no facility for sharing data outside of a single local network and we currently have no plans to offer this.
 We don't test or support connecting to a database via VPN or other methods.
+The only reliable way for someone off-site to use Tradebox in your office is to have them remotely access a machine that is in your office (using Teamviewer or GoToMyPC or similar).

 The data service and the UI run from the same installer; essentially every part of the Tradebox package will be installed on every machine and as part of the setup process you'll designate your service machine.